Snakey42069/homebridge-actronair/README.md

 ## Installation
 **IMPORTANT:** This a plugin for Homebridge.
 For help getting started with Homebridge, consult their  [setup guides](https://github.com/homebridge/homebridge/wiki).

-From your server's web interface, simply navigate to 'Plugins', search for `homebridge-actronair` and click 'INSTALL'.
+From your server's web interface, simply navigate to 'Plugins', search for `homebridge-actronconnect` and click 'INSTALL'.

 To install using NPM, run the following in your server's root directory:
 ```
-npm i homebridge-actronair
+npm i homebridge-actronconnect
 ```
 ## Configuration
 To configure the plugin using the server's web interface, navigate to 'Plugins' and click 'SETTINGS'.
 Add an accessory and complete the required details.